Purchases made through links may earn us a small commission, at no extra cost to you.

 If you plan on visiting Bolivia, you’ll likely find yourself in La Paz at least once, if not a few times during your trip.
 As a transportation hub, it’s a gateway to other Bolivian destinations but very much worth spending at least a day or two here.

 3 Days in La Paz Itinerary- Things to Do in La Paz, Bolivia

 With 3 days in La Paz (or more accurately, 2.5), we had time to enjoy a range of experiences.
 We hiked along the bottom of a canyon, wandered through markets, learned about a lost civilization, and took in exceptional views.

 Since many of the places we wanted to visit were on the outskirts of the city (or further), we decided to hire a private guide who could drive us around.
 Not only was this convenient, I felt safer knowing we were in the hands of an experienced, local guide.
 We didn’t have to worry about wandering into a bad neighbourhood and only had to take a taxi once.

-So, here’s a look at how we chose to spend our 3 days in La Paz!
+So, here’s a look at our La Paz itinerary and how we chose to spend 3 days in La Paz!

 Day 1: Cable Cars, Palca Canyon, Moon Valley, Killi Killi Lookout

 Our first day in La Paz was largely spent exploring the natural landscape on the outskirts of the city.
 This involved quite a bit of driving, as we had to cross the city.